KaiserWilhelm23/CommaLib/README.md

 # CommaLib

-This is a library that addes commas to numbers for you.
+This is a library that adds commas to numbers for you.

 ex: